-Students who are actively enrolled, however, due to administrative reasons have a schedule gap where there are no classes available to schedule until the next 10 week term, will be placed on NSTO - Not Scheduled Temporarily Out.
-A NSTO is not a LOA and is initiated by the Registrar.
+Students who are actively enrolled, however, due to administrative reasons have a schedule gap where there are no classes available to schedule during the first 5-weeks of a 10-week term, will be placed on Not Scheduled Temporarily Out (NSTO).
+If a schedule gap exists where the next classes to schedule are more than 5 weeks, the student will be withdrawn from the program and can apply for re-entry.
+A NSTO is not a LOA and is initiated by the Registrar along with written confirmation from the student that he or she will attend the module that begins later in the same payment period.
+A NSTO may be granted only at the beginning of a term.
 The Financial Aid office will review the student's current term schedule of classes to determine if any ineligible federal financial aid funds must be recalculated and returned.
 The school will report a change in enrollment status to NSLDS (i.e. less than half-time) which may affect loan repayment terms including the expiration of the student's grace period.
 If classes are not available by the next term the student may be dropped.